ophub/amlogic-s9xxx-armbian/build-armbian/README.md

-# Description of Amlogic s9xxx series related documents
+# Description of related documents

 View Chinese description  |  [查看中文说明](README.cn.md)

-Some files needed for compilation related to amlogic-s9xxx kernel are stored in the directory.
+The files needed to compile Armbian are stored in the relevant directory.

 ## amlogic-armbian